Eastern Taiwan, Taiwan: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be careful to choose the necessary kind.
-Most adapters currently being sold are simply plug changers and require your electronics to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and B. Check that you choose the necessary kind.
+A lot of adapters on sale are just plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most places.

 November